pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

-For streaming queries over multiple resources, we expose a `ResourceSet`, which is a convenience data structure that simplifies the code. `ResourceSet` observes a sequence of resource updates published by `watch`, and uses those updates to keep track of which resources currently exist.
+For streaming queries over multiple resources, we expose a `ResourceSet`, which is a convenience data structure that simplifies the code. `ResourceSet` observes a sequence of resource updates published by `watch`, and uses those updates to keep track of which resources currently exists.
 It exposes an `onUpdate` function, which will run when this set is updated; i.e., whenever a resource is added, modified, or deleted from the set entirely.